 The purpose of the archive is to open up access to a vast range of documents and we appreciate there will be interest in the events surrounding the disaster and in the subsequent years.
 We anticipate this archive will help those who visit it to form their own views and develop their understanding of the tragedy.

 “Our role has already been subject to public inquiry, including the Taylor inquiry, which found that our actions at the time were wanting and criticised.
 For that we sincerely apologise.
 Our thoughts remain, as they always have been, with the families and friends of those who lost their lives in the disaster.”

-Sheffield Archives service holds details of information and archive material relating to the disaster which is available in Sheffield Libraries and Archives, are listed in our Bibliography and Study Guide at the bottom of the page.
+Sheffield Archives service holds details of information and archive material relating to the disaster which is available in Sheffield Libraries and Archives, are listed in our Bibliography and Study Guide:

 PDF version of Hillsborough Disaster Bibliography